Abu Bakr ibn Sa'd: Court culture and local traditions

 Abu Bakr was highly interested in learning, and had a circle of scholars and artists such as Saadi Shirazi (died 1291/92), who resided at his court.
 Saadi used his pen name in admiration of Abu Bakr, and also dedicated his first major work to the latter, the Bustan.
 During this period, culture flourished in Fars; Abu Bakr ordered the construction of many hospitals and high-level religious establishments which attracted many scholars.

+The poet Saadi Shirazi with enthroned Atabeg Abu Bakr ibn Sa'd.
+Cemʿ-i Tārīh, Museum of Ethnography, Ankara, No. 8457.

 According to local traditions, Abu Bakr's minister Amir Muqarrab al-Din Mas'ud discovered the burial place of Ahmad, a brother of the eight Imam Ali al-Ridha (died 818).
 He was identified by the seal ring he wore.
 Consequently, the locals saw light emerging from a hill, where they allegedly found the burial place of Ahmad's brother Husayn.
 Abu Bakr had the hill dug, where they found an unscathed body holding a Quran and a sword.